stfc/PSyclone/tutorial/practicals/LFRic/building_code/4_psydata/README.md

 neither NAN nor an infinite number.
 If such a value is detected, a message like this will be printed:

-     PSYDATA: Variable perturbation has the invalid value NaN  at index/indices        85241
+     PSyData: Variable perturbation has the invalid value NaN  at index/indices           11

 The transformation ``NanTestTrans`` is imported from ``psyclone.psyir.transformations``.
 You can use the template ``nan_all_transform.py`` for your script, and ``Makefile.nan_all``